Owning a business can put not only your company's finances at risk, but your personal finances as well.

 All of those assets, whether your own or your business’s, can be at risk if the business faces challenges or fails.

-“If your business encounters a disaster, is sued, or experiences a theft or data breach, your assets could be on the line,” explains Dean Deutz, a private wealth consultant at RBC Wealth Management–U.S. “The end result could impact not only the potential growth of your business, but your ability to meet personal financial goals and plan for a secure retirement.”
+“If your business encounters a disaster, is sued, or experiences a theft or data breach, your assets could be on the line,” explains Dean Deutz, a private wealth consultant at RBC Wealth Management–U.S. “The end result could impact not only the potential growth of your business, but also your ability to meet personal financial goals and plan for a secure retirement.”

 Every business owner’s situation will be different, and determining your appropriate asset protection strategies will depend on the shape of your business.
 For example, if your business is younger, you may be more focused on protecting your personal assets from a potential business failure.
 But as the business develops and builds value, it becomes increasingly important for you to consider how to protect both your personal assets and your growing business assets.